Life imprisonment in England and Wales: Release

-European Court of Human Rights challenges against whole life orders
+Legal challenges against whole-life orders

-Three convicted murderers, Jeremy Bamber, Peter Moore and Douglas Vinter, all murderers who had been sentenced to whole life orders, applied to the European Court of Human Rights in Strasbourg, for the court to declare that it is a contravention of the European Convention on Human Rights for someone to be sentenced to lifelong imprisonment.
-When the initial ruling was delivered in January 2012, the court ruled that because the whole-life orders were imposed by a judge only after consideration of the facts of each case, and because the life prisoners could apply to the Home Secretary for compassionate release, their whole life orders did not breach their human rights.
+Three convicted murderers, Jeremy Bamber, Peter Moore and Douglas Vinter, all murderers who had been sentenced to whole-life orders, applied to the European Court of Human Rights in Strasbourg for the court to declare that it is a contravention of the European Convention on Human Rights for someone to be sentenced to lifelong imprisonment.
+When the initial ruling was delivered in January 2012, the court ruled that because the whole-life orders were imposed by a judge only after consideration of the facts of each case, and because the life prisoners could apply to the home secretary for compassionate release, their whole-life orders did not breach their human rights.

-A later appeal by the same men led to a ruling in July 2013 that there must be a prospect of review of whole life orders within 25 years of the prisoner being sentenced, and that any impossibility of parole would violate their Article 3 rights.
+A later appeal by the same men led to a ruling in July 2013 that there must be a prospect of review of whole life orders within 25 years of the sentence being issued, and that any impossibility of parole would violate their Article 3 rights.
 By this stage there were at least 49 prisoners serving such sentences in England and Wales.

-In February 2014, five judges at the Court of Appeal found the Strasbourg court was incorrect in concluding English and Welsh law never allowed whole life orders to be reduced because the Secretary of State could reduce such orders in "exceptional circumstances", and that all "whole life" prisoners would be entitled to a review of their sentence within 25 years of being sentenced.
-The whole life order in the United Kingdom is therefore in fact not really life imprisonment without parole, but it is close to it.
+In February 2014, five judges at the Court of Appeal found the Strasbourg court was incorrect in concluding that English and Welsh law never allowed whole-life orders to be reduced because the Secretary of State could reduce such orders in "exceptional circumstances", and that all "whole-life" prisoners would be entitled to a review of their sentence within 25 years of being sentenced.
+The whole-life order in the United Kingdom is therefore in fact not really life imprisonment without parole, but it is close to it.
 Lord Chief Justice Lord Thomas said whole life orders were compatible with the European Convention on Human Rights (ECHR) in the most appalling cases of murder.
 Thomas said further, "Judges should therefore continue as they have done to impose whole-life orders in those rare and exceptional cases. ...
 In our judgment the law of England and Wales therefore does provide to an offender 'hope' or the 'possibility' of release in exceptional circumstances which render the just punishment originally imposed no longer justifiable."
 According to a barrister Edward Fitzgerald, whole-life prisoners since 2014 "are in a sort of limbo.
 In legal theory they have the right to a review after say 25 or 30 years in the light of their progress.
 But in actual practice there is no recognition of this fact in any policy statement by the Secretary for Justice and no real means of knowing what it is they must do to win release even after decades in custody".